x-vin/covidcures/docs/src/allopathic.md

    - [Association of American Physicians and Surgeons with Dr. Peter McCullough: Pathophysiologic Basis and Clinical Rationale for Early Ambulatory Treatment of COVID-19; Jan 28, 2021][165]
    - [[Health Is Number One] Interview: Dr. Peter McCullough Early Treatment for COVID-19][166]
    - [covexit.com: A few articles and videos making reference to Dr. Peter McCullough's treatment approach and work][167]
+   - [Dr Peter McCullough: Povidone Iodine, Oral and Nasal Hygiene (January 2022)][152a]
+   - Bioresearch Communications: [Effect of 1% Povidone Iodine Mouthwash/Gargle, Nasal and Eye Drop in COVID-19 patient][152b]
+   - [Povidone-Iodine Use in Sinonasal and Oral Cavities: A Review of Safety in the COVID-19 Era][153a]

 ## 4. Experience of a veteran Covid frontline physician Dr. Richard Urso, ophthalmologist and molecular oncologist, Texas, USA, on the early treatment of the Delta variant